ajot/domain-checker-mcp-server/README.md

   "mcpServers": {
     "domain-checker": {
       "command": "/path/to/your/venv/bin/python",
-      "args": ["/path/to/your/domain-checker.py"],
+      "args": ["/path/to/your/local-domain-checker.py"]
-      "cwd": "/path/to/your/domain-checker-mcp-server"
     }
   }
 }
 ```

+**Important**:
-**Important**: Replace paths with the actual paths to your virtual environment and domain checker directory.
+- Replace paths with the actual paths to your virtual environment and domain checker directory
+- Use `local-domain-checker.py` for local development (it has simpler configuration without port/host settings)
+- `domain-checker.py` is configured for remote deployment with additional parameters

 ## Installation (For Local Use)